 As far as I can tell the current offering is up to date, and as a customer of Pentel, I’m disappointed to see the reduction in grades.
 They have discontinued many of the H grades.
 That said…

-Pentel remains the best brand with the best choice and the most widely available
+Pentel remains the best mechanical pencil brand with the best choice and the brand most widely available

 I’ve included the Pentel Graphgear series in my comparison chart because they use the same leads as the other Pentel models.
 They are, however, less suitable as drawing pencils than the cheaper P200 and P120 versions because they are heavy and self-sharpening.